 I had watched the shift change.
 Four personnel left, while they were only replaced by two.
 Taking them down would be simple.

 A woman called from inside.
 I grabbed the man’s hand gun and made my way through the door.
-The handgun pointed in front of me, ready for an attack.
+The handgun aimed in front of me, ready for an attack.
 The woman dressed all in black, like the man, came around a corner.
-Immediately recognizing danger she went for her holster.
+Immediately recognizing danger, she went for her holster.
 I pulled my trigger and she dropped.
-Quickly I pulled the man’s lifeless body inside next to the woman.
+Quickly, I pulled the man’s lifeless body inside next to the woman.

 Ready for attack, I made my way through the building to the main operations area.
 No one was there.
 I dropped into a chair at one of the computer stations.
 The system was still unlocked.

 I found schematics for the silos.
 I also found a roster list of all the people on Kodiak Island.
 I dropped all the data onto a 3D storage cube.

 With a deeper search into the files, I found correspondence between Jason and a Russian government official.
 That’s it!
 That’s the missing piece.
 The Patriots may have moles in the Corporations, but the Corporations are not helping them.
 It was Russia.
 When the Corporations were coming to power Russia, China and a few other countries returned to communism.
 From what I knew of those countries, they had nuclear warheads before the Corporations existed.
 Russia could easily have given the Patriots the resources they needed.
 Jason would be indebted to them, not any of the Corporations.

 Glancing at the holo-monitors showing the camera feed from outside, I saw a patrol buggy was parked out front.
 One guard sat in the buggy, while the other entered the front door.